github/codeql/docs/codeql/codeql-language-guides/data-extensions-to-model-java-dependencies.rst

 About this article
 ------------------

-This article contains reference material about how data extensions interact with standard queries and the syntax used to define extensions.
+This article contains reference material about how to define custom models for sources, sinks and flow summaries for Java dependencies in data extension files.

-If you want to create your own data extensions, you should use the CodeQL model editor in the CodeQL extension for Visual Studio Code.
+The best way to create your own models is using the CodeQL model editor in the CodeQL extension for Visual Studio Code.
 The model editor automatically guides you through the process of defining models, displaying the properties you need to define and the options available.
-You can save the resulting models as data extensions and use them without worrying about the syntax.
+You can save the resulting models as data extension files in CodeQL model packs and use them without worrying about the syntax.

 For more information, see ":ref:`Using the CodeQL model editor <using-the-codeql-model-editor>`."